There is no doubt that the civilians were a major impediment to the fighting units and Jebsheim

 self-sacrifice of the liberating soldiers.

-The Fanatics (Soldiers or NCOs)--These men were indoctrinated visionaries who believed
+The Fanatics (Soldiers or NCOs)--These men were indoctrinated visionaries who believed in

-to the last without worrying about what destruction might result from it--They had nothing else to
+the last without worrying about what destruction might result from it--They had nothing else to

 Those who willing gave up: There were also the German soldiers who took refuge at the last